 What is Kaizen?

-Smartpedia: Kaizen is both a philosophy of work and a methodical concept for continuous change for the better.
+Smartpedia: Kaizen is not only an attitude and a working philosophy, but also a methodical conception for continuous and permanent change for the better.

 Kaizen – change for the better